KeltonMVP/rules/docs/factions/peaceful/taxi.en.md

 <span style="color:var(--pink);">10.2</span> The Leader chooses which rank 4+ member to assign as a tester.
 Getting rank 4 does not guarantee obtaining the tester role.

-<span style="color:var(--pink);">10.3</span> Faction testers are strictly prohibited from marking accepted players to "Under Testing" status after they pass the tests, meaning they are not allowed to invite them (from rank 0 to rank 1) (<span style="color:red;">sanction: Faction Warn + removal of Tester status</span>).
+<span style="color:var(--pink);">10.3</span> Faction testers are strictly prohibited from marking accepted players to "Passed the Test" status after they pass the tests, meaning they are not allowed to invite them (from rank 0 to rank 1) (<span style="color:red;">sanction: Faction Warn + removal of Tester status</span>).

 <span style="color:var(--pink);">10.4</span> The tester must mark the candidate as Failed in the event the candidate fails any of the tests during the entry test.